sebastianbragam/sebastianbragam/README.md

 # Hello! <img src="https://raw.githubusercontent.com/sebastianbragam/sebastianbragam/master/wave.gif" width="30px" height="30px" />

 My name is **Sebastian Braga Mendez**.
-I'm a computer science engineer and full stack web developer from Salta, Argentina.
-<br/> <br/>
-I am a committed and responsible professional with a passion for technology, actively seeking an opportunity to join a team where I can expand my technological skills.
-With a strong wish for continuous learning and growth, I aspire to excel as a web developer.
-My goal is to contribute in delivering innovative and efficient solutions, bringing a proactive and detail-oriented approach to my work.
+I'm a computer Science Engineer with strong IT coordination experience in mining and construction industries.
+Skilled in fullstack web development and ERP implementation, maintenance and support.
+Eager to contribute to dynamic IT teams, bringing a hands-on approach to systems improvement and support.

 <!-- end -->